Skip to content

 Features

-• SQLx compile-time query validation with offline cache (.sqlx/)
+• SQLx compile-time query validation with offline cache (src/WebApi/.sqlx/)

-• PostgreSQL stored procedures for atomic server-side business logic
+• PostgreSQL stored procedures for server-side balance updates and statement aggregation

-• UNLOGGED tables for maximum write throughput (no WAL)
+• UNLOGGED Clientes and Transacoes tables for challenge-oriented write throughput

-• Lazy static HashMap for client validation (no DB round-trip)
+• Lazy static HashMap for the five seeded client limits (no DB round-trip for client existence checks)

-• Observability stack with Prometheus, Grafana, and InfluxDB
+• Development observability stack with Prometheus, Grafana, InfluxDB, and postgres-exporter

 Getting Started